takinabradley/Wes-Bos-CSS-Grid/readme.md

 - You can add a CSS variable to a class to determine how much it spans, and editing that variable via JS/inline styles on a specific item will make that item expand/shrink on the grid.

 - You can do the same thing for determine grid size by using something like a `--cols` variable in a `repeat()` function.

+## 24 - Responsive Website

+- Flex is useful when you want things to take up only as much space as their content

+- Pseudo elements of a element with `display: grid` are part of it's grid layout.

+- CSS Variables have fallback values, if a variable does not exist.